White Card Sydney

 * Terms & Conditions apply.

-White Card training course is delivered and certificates are issued by the Edway Training (RTO No 91401).
+At Darlinghurst, the White Card training course is delivered and certificates are issued by Edway Training Pty Ltd (RTO No 91401).

-Edway Training is approved by SafeWork NSW and accredited by Australian Skills and Quality Authority (ASQA) to deliver this training course.
+Edway Training Pty Ltd is approved by SafeWork NSW and accredited by Australian Skills and Quality Authority (ASQA) to deliver this training course.

 We love questions, almost as much as we love providing answers.
 Here are a few samplings of what we’re typically asked, along with our responses.